-Proposal 3: Situating heritage on the terrain of politics by drawing on social movement theory
+Proposal: Situating heritage on the terrain of politics

-'Contentious heritage' as a research perspective directs attention to the cultural politics of collective memory in the field of heritage.
-The question: "What is contentious about our work?" situates our work on the political terrain.
-What is contentious?
-The objects and practices we work with?
-The meanings which are attributed to them?
-I think it is the wider heritage configuration where they are situated (Aisling - context)?
-It is the way we are approaching the heritage we work with.
-What aspects and dimensions are worth examining?
-In the complex and dynamic process of heritage, the notion of contentiousness directs attention to the political dimension.
-It articulates/connects "heritage" with the political implications, processes of naturalisation, involving people, emotions and subjectivities as much as policies.
-I would like to propose a working definition for "contentious heritage".
-But first, let's check what the word 'contentious' means in everyday parlance.
-The online thesaurus lists the following meanings: quarrelsome, antagonistic, combative, testy, argumentative, belligerent, disagreeable, factious, perverse, petulant, querulous (Thesaurus.com).
+The concept of contentious cultural heritage situates practices and material objectivations within existing power relations.
+Contentious heritage as a research perspective directs attention to the cultural politics of collective memory in the field of heritage.
+The online thesaurus thesaurus.com lists the following meanings for the adjective contentious: quarrelsome, antagonistic, combative, testy, argumentative, belligerent, disagreeable, factious, perverse, petulant, querulous.
 The word clearly has pugnatious connotations.
-In the German language, this aspect becomes even clearer: We speak of "umstrittenes Kulturerbe", which contains the root "Streit", meaning anything from dispute and controversy to quarrel and brawl.
-Taking a 'contentious' stance means to be prepared to argue using a variety of practices.
-What does this mean in the context of heritage?
-Concept of contentiousness in social movement theory:

-One of my research interests is the theory of social movements.
-In this transdisciplinary research context, "contentious collective action" is used as an analytical term to denote different types of protest events.
-Contentiousness, as it is framed in social movement theory, relates to four dimensions that are important to TRACES: agency, interaction, relationality and public performances/repertoires.
+In the German language, this aspect becomes even clearer: We speak of umstrittenes Kulturerbe, which contains the root 'Streit', meaning anything from dispute and controversy to quarrel and brawl.
+However, in social movement theory, 'contention' is not a pejorative term.
+In this transdisciplinary research context, 'contentious collective action' is an analytical term to denote different types of protest events.
+Here, contentiousness, as it is framed in social movement theory, relates to four dimensions that can be applied to the study of heritages: agency, interaction, relationality and public performances/repertoires.

 First, "contentious politics" are defined as "interactions in which actors make claims bearing on someone else's interest (...)"
 (Tilly 2008:5).
 This broad definition allows comparison of very different types of non-conventional political action.
-Collective action "becomes contentious when it is used by people who lack regular access to institutions, act in the name of new or unaccepted claims and behave in ways that fundamentally challenge others." (see the debate on Veiling and Unveiling, the debate on silencing [-> Dead Images].
+Collective action "becomes contentious when it is used by people who lack regular access to institutions, act in the name of new or unaccepted claims and behave in ways that fundamentally challenge others" (Tilly 2008) [-> Dead Images].
 Second, the agency of ordinary people increases when they "join forces in contentious confrontation with elites, authorities and opponents" (Tarrow, 2011).
 This relates to the different subject positions and institutional settings we identify in the various TRACES case studies.

-Third, as a central approach to the study of contentious politics, scholars of social movements propose to analyse public performances, bundled together in "repertoires of contention".
+Third, as a central approach to the study of contentious politics, scholars of social movements propose to analyse public performances, bundled together in 'repertoires of contention'.
 Forth, they emphasize that the formation of collective identities within contentious politics is a contingent, dynamic and relational process based on multiple connections and interactions between different collective or individual actors, and the creation on collective stories about 'us' and 'other' (McAdam et al 2006).
+In the complex and dynamic process of heritage, the notion of contentiousness directs attention to the political dimension.
+It articulates heritage with the political implications, processes of naturalisation, involving people, emotions and subjectivities as much as policies.
+Following these points, I came up with a first working definition: Contentious heritage is an analytical research perspective on a wide variety of heritage configurations Contentious heritage configurations involve public interactions in which actors use heritage objects or practices to express and perform different / contrary positions on issues related to contemporary versions of collective pasts.